Group8LabEMS/Cmpg323_Group8_EmsLab/database/README.md

 ## Entity Relationship Diagram (ERD)

-The database structure is based on the ERD located at `/documents/Diagrams/5_Data_Architecture_ERD.drawio`.
+The database structure is based on the ERD located at TBC!!!

 ## Additional Database Setup Instructions